DeanoBurrito/northport/docs/kernel/HighLevelOverview.md

 - Drivers (managed by DriverManager).
 Loadable and unloadable code that manages various parts of the system.
 These can be device drivers, filesystem drivers or anything else.
 - Filesystem (managed by VFS).
 Represents the currently mounted filesystens, and the vfs they're mounted to.
 - PCI (managed by PciBridge).
 Not a lot happens here, but it provides functionality for dealing with pci devices and functions.
-- Memory (managed by PhysicalMemoryManager and Paging).
-Two separate levels of code to managed available physical memory, and how that is mapped into a virtual memory space.
+- Memory (managed by PhysicalMemoryManager and VirtualMemoryManager).
+Two separate levels of code to manage available physical memory, and how that is mapped into a virtual memory space.
+There is also a helper class (`Paging`), a high level wrapper around a set of page tables.
 - Scheduling (managed by Scheduler).
 Northport has a very basic pre-emptive scheduler.

 There are also a number of generic (coalesced) devices: